 Travel Guide to Khor Virap Monastery

-This is our travel guide for visiting Khor Virap.
+This is our travel guide for visiting Khor Virap, located in the Ararat province.
 It will include FAQ, history, Ararat facts, how to get there, opening hours, and much more.

 History of Khor Virap

 When you are walking up the stairs to Khor Virap and touching the walls of the monastery that has existed for centuries, you feel the importance of the place and what impact it had on Armenia.

 Originally, before Khor Virap was a symbol of Christian Armenia, it was a royal dungeon that was built by King Artashes who founded the historic capital of Armenia, Artashat, in 180 BC during the Artashesid Dynasty.